Amik05/Reals/README.md

 ---

-## Cost

-Each run (8 posts) costs roughly **$0.08** in Claude API credits. $5 gets you ~60 runs.

----

 ## Privacy

 Everything runs locally on your machine.
 Your Instagram session, screenshots, and feed data never leave your computer.
-The only external call is to the Anthropic API to process screenshots.
+The only external call is to the AI API to process screenshots.

 Make sure `session.json` and `screenshots/` are in your `.gitignore` — they're already excluded if you clone this repo.